epointal/lf-hiker/readme.md

 You can choose to unactive the helper.

 **Lf Hiker** allows you to customize the css in admin configuration (colors of information window, button and selected path)
-You can record your mapquest key or choose the cache directory for the plugin here too.

 ----------------------------------------